-When speaking about something ideal, everyone has a different opinion about it – especially the ideal room temperature!
-Keeping specific differences and geographical variances aside, the average temperature range in a home is generally accepted to be between 68 to 76 degrees.
-Maintaining the ideal indoor temperature is a challenge and the use of smart home devices, such as a smart AC controller, automatically maintains these average temperatures at all times.
+Keeping specific differences and geographical variances aside, the average temperature range in a home is generally accepted to be between 68 to 76 degrees Fahrenheit.
+However, maintaining the optimal room temperature is a challenge and the use of smart home devices, such as a smart AC controller, automatically maintains these average house temperatures at all times.

 Home design is also an important consideration when defining ideal room temperatures.
-The ideal temperature for a bedroom, living room, and kitchen would all be different.
+For example, the ideal temperature for a bedroom, living room, and kitchen would be different.
 Moreover, if rooms are located upstairs, the required temperature would further fall since upper portions are generally hotter than downstairs.

 Ideal Room Temperature for Sleeping

-You might be thinking that the ideal indoor temperature during sleep is the same as it was the whole day.
+You might be thinking that the ideal temperature during sleep must be the same as it was the whole day.
 But this is a common misconception.
-Sleep time ideal temperatures are generally lower than those observed during the day.
+Optimum sleep temperatures are generally lower than those observed during the day.
 This is because, during sleep, our body lowers its internal temperature by a few degrees.
-This means that the external temperature also has to drop accordingly to not to have a large temperature difference between the body’s internal temperature and the room temperature.
-The temperature during sleep, thus, has a direct impact on the quality of sleep and by association with the quality of life.
+This means that the external temperature also has to drop accordingly to not having a large temperature difference between the body’s internal temperature and the room temperature.
+The temperature during sleep, thus, has a direct impact on the quality of sleep, and by association with the quality of life.
 Insomnia has also been linked to temperature variances in the bedroom.
-This is why maintaining a suitable room temperature at night is advised.
+This is why maintaining a comfortable room temperature at night is advised.

 Air conditioning settings higher or lower than your body requirement may lead to restlessness and affect your sleep quality.
-As per H. Craig Heller, Ph.D., professor of biology at Stanford University, “When you go to sleep, your set point for body temperature — the temperature your brain is trying to achieve — goes down.”
-In case of too low or too high room temperature, your body struggles to achieve the setpoint, and your quality of sleep is compromised.
+As per H. Craig Heller, Ph.D., professor of biology at Stanford University, “When you go to sleep, your setpoint for body temperature — the temperature your brain is trying to achieve — goes down.”
+So in case of too low or too high room temperature, your body struggles to achieve the set point, and your sleep quality is compromised.

 It is generally held that cooler temperatures enable you to have a good night of deep, healing rest.
-For optimal sleep, 60 to 67 degrees Fahrenheit is the suggested bedroom temperature for the majority of people.
-Exceptions are there but anything between 60 and 67 should work for a comfortable sleep.
-At the end of the day, personal preferences come into action and the temperature range keeps on shifting from person to person.
+For optimal sleep, 60 to 67 degrees Fahrenheit is the suggested bedroom temperature for most people.
+Exceptions are there, but anything between 60 and 67 should work for a comfortable sleep.
+Of course, at the end of the day, personal preferences come into action and the temperature range keeps shifting from person to person.

 Babies are particularly sensitive to temperature variations.
-It is imperative to provide an ideal room temperature for a baby.
+Therefore, it is imperative to provide an ideal room temperature for a baby.
 A hot environment makes a baby more susceptible to SIDS.
-It is generally accepted that a room temperature of 68 to 72 degrees Fahrenheit is the ideal room temperature for babies to be comfortable in.
+It is generally accepted that a room temperature between 68 and 72 F degrees Fahrenheit is ideal for babies to be comfortable in.

 Ideal Room Temperature for the Elderly

 Aged-people are particularly susceptible to sickness in the case of minor temperature variations.
-A safe temperature is accepted to be between 68- and 74-degrees Fahrenheit for people above the age of 65.
-The temperature inside your home should not reach below 65 degrees Fahrenheit in any case, as that increases the risk of respiratory disease and even hypothermia if there is prolonged exposure.
+A safe temperature is accepted to be between 68 and 74 degrees Fahrenheit for people above the age of 65.
+The temperature inside your home should not reach below 68 degrees Fahrenheit in any case, as that increases the risk of respiratory disease and even hypothermia if there is prolonged exposure.
 This is especially the case for people with lung and heart disease.

 Ideal Home Temperature When Away

 When you are away, temperatures can often go to extremes while the home remains unoccupied.
-If you have a smart AC controller, you can avoid this situation by having your home temperature to be set a few degrees above the normal, and then monitor it constantly through your mobile phone app.
+If you have smart AC controllers like Cielo Breez, you can avoid this situation by having your home temperature set a few degrees above normal and then monitoring it constantly through your mobile phone app.

 If you are gone for prolonged periods in the winter, a special mode known as “Freeze Protection” can be utilized to keep the home temperature above freezing.
-This mode keeps the ductless AC running at a low power heat mode, which prevents the room from becoming excessively cold and from developing frost.
+This mode keeps the ductless AC running at a low power heat mode, preventing the room from becoming excessively cold and developing frost.